FakeShell/batman/README.md

 ```

 older wlr-randr and upower implementations are slower so it is recommended to compile batman-helper with upower and wlrdisplay support

+### Configuration

+`POWERSAVE`
+Powersave allows CPU go into powersaving.

+`OFFLINE`
+Offlining is the process of CPU cores shutting down.
+These two only activate when device is idling.
+They also save a lot of battery.

+`GPUSAVE`
+GPU save allows GPU go into powersaving.
+This feature is still experimental.

+`CHARGESAVE`
+Chargesave indicates whether or not put device to powersave when its charging up.

+`BUSSAVE`
+This option allows devfreq bus nodes to be set to powersave.
+They also save a lot of battery.

+`MAX_CPU_USAGE`
+This option tells batman at what CPU usage it should leave powersaving. as an example when listening to music in the background this item can be set to a lower value to make the device not set it to powersave to not make audio choppy

+Make sure to restart the service on changes.